tjwentling/HustleTheRussell/README.md

 # Dates

-Initial start of historical data: 2018-01-01 from 7 indices
+Initial start of historical data: 2018-01-01 from 7 selected Russell indices

 change from test to prediction: 10/31/2022